roytang/blog/content/quotes/sig.md

 ---

-&quot;If you would be a real seeker after truth, it is necessary that at least once in your life you doubt, as far as possible, all things.&quot;
+"If you would be a real seeker after truth, it is necessary that at least once in your life you doubt, as far as possible, all things."

 -Rene Descartes

 ---

-&quot;A ship in harbor is safe -- but that is not what ships are for.&quot;
+"A ship in harbor is safe -- but that is not what ships are for."

 - John A. Shedd